BJeannot1/Compute_actual_ET_over_space_and_time/README.md

 - Comparaison of potential and actual evapotranspiration at given coordinates for year 2016, based on a synthetic dataset :

 ![Output_Potential ET_Actual ET](https://user-images.githubusercontent.com/67539849/184679733-72a50352-8cb0-4bbb-831a-2d7732066ad6.png)
-- Comparaison of total rain and actual gorundwater recharge given coordinates for year 2016, based on a synthetic dataset :
+- Comparaison of total rain and actual gorundwater recharge at given coordinates for year 2016, based on a synthetic dataset :

 ![Output_Total rain_Recharge](https://user-images.githubusercontent.com/67539849/184679737-ac805174-6f44-4388-b0a8-2af7a938247e.png)